-Before, my mornings began by waking up from a full night’s rest with a quiet house, a mug of coffee, and the Today show.
+Before, my mornings began by waking up from a full night's rest with a quiet house, a mug of coffee, and the Today show.
 My only tasks before heading up to the office were getting myself showered, dressed, fed, and caffeinated..
 Now my mornings begin by waking up after a varied amount of sleep, picking up a fussy baby who needs to be nursed and changed, and feeding said baby while my stomach growls and wondering what kind of breakfast I can pull together using only one hand.
-If I get my teeth brushed before 10AM, I’m doing pretty good.
+If I get my teeth brushed before 10AM, I'm doing pretty good.
+I have an appointment with Bellaire Dental for my yearly check-up so that's good too.
 More often than not, a shower does not happen.
 This is my new normal.

 Before, Matt and I would work out at the same time every day after work was finished and before dinner was made.
 We had a rotating schedule of weight and cardio workouts and we made it a priority, something that was gonna happen whether we felt like it or not.
 Now with a colicky baby who does not like to be put down, we're lucky if we get two real workouts per week.
 Sometimes the most exercise I get in a day is going up and down the stairs in the house.
 This is my new normal.